MJavadZallaghi/ros2webots/README.md

 ## Roadmap

-- Add arrow-based control for rosbot of ```ros2webots_rosbot``` package.
+- Implment IMU based locallization fir the rosbot and visualize its path using rviz.

-- Update and Complete file of readme ASAP.
+- Implement KF for the IMU data and increase the localization accuracy.

-- Determine change in position of the rosbot and visualize its path using rviz.
+- Add SLAM to the rosbot for environment mapping.

 ## Support and Feedback
 For any support and feedback, email MohammadJavadZallaghi@gmail.com or use [issues](https://github.com/MJavadZallaghi/ros2webots/issues) section of this repo.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 ## Authors
 - [@MJavadZallaghi](https://www.github.com/MJavadZallaghi)

 ## Acknowledgements
  - ```ros2webots``` is created based on the Webots and ROS2 interface, that is possible by using ```webots_ros2``` package.```webots_ros2``` is a package that provides the necessary interfaces to simulate a robot in the Webots open-source 3D robots simulator.  (https://github.com/cyberbotics/webots_ros2)